-"Part of your nervous system is saying 'this is very important to me,'" says Dr. Brown, so the nervousness (the culprit behind those telltale sweaty palms) is natural.
 Some psychologists actually regard love as an addiction instead of an emotion because it causes these aforementioned behaviors and because it is a "goal-oriented motivational state" like addiction.
-Love also activates the subcortical and cortical areas of the brain, which are associated with drug cravings.
-The Chemistry of Love
+Love also activates the subcortical and cortical areas of the brain associated with drug cravings.

 You won't just be seeking your beau visually.
 Just as you hunt down food when hungry, you'll actively engage in proximity-seeking behavior when you're in love.
 This explains why grade-school flirtation often involves pushing or hair-pulling.
-When in love, we can't resist the urge touch our beloved (luckily, we learn how to do this in more polite and pleasing manners later in life).
+When in love, we can't resist the urge touch our beloved.

-Dr. Bianca Acevedo, Visiting Scientist at the State University of New York at Stony Brook, says when we're in love, our bodies will subconsciously lean toward each other, a physical manifestation of the brain's desire for emotional closeness.
-Have you caught yourself wiggling closer to your lover?
+Dr. Bianca Acevedo, visiting scientist at the State University of New York at Stony Brook, says that when we're in love, our bodies will subconsciously lean toward each other — a physical manifestation of the brain's desire for emotional closeness.

 With the increased dopamine levels of romantic love, people think about their romantic interests, on average, 85 percent of the day.
 This is known as "intrusive thinking."

-According to Dr. Brown, when we seek a mate with romantic love in mind, we'd prefer the relationship to be long-lasting.
+According to Dr. Brown, when we seek a mate with romantic love in mind, we'd prefer a long-lasting relationship.
 This means we have strong feelings of romantic love for just one person.
 Conversely, feelings of lust are less about a specific person than they are for sex itself.
 When it comes to lust, the preferred relationship could be significantly shorter.

-According to a 2002 study in which Brown participated ("Defining the Brain Systems of Lust, Romantic Attraction, and Attachment," published in Archives of Sexual Behavior), if a person is really "in love" with his or her partner, desire for emotional union will take precedence over desire for sex.
+According to a 2002 study, if a person is really "in love" with his or her partner, desire for emotional union will take precedence over desire for sex.
 The study also concluded that we seek sexual exclusivity with this one person because we innately hope for uninterrupted courtship and reproduction.